kmlm/capstone-project/README.md

 The repository for the application's API is: https://github.com/kmlm/capstone-express-api

+The deployed API is available at: https://hidden-beyond-66396.herokuapp.com/

 ![App Screen](https://i.imgur.com/YOyUenF.jpg)

 ## Technologies Used

-This is a Single Page application using HTML, javascript, and handlebars used.
-Ajax requests were made for API calls.
+This is a Single Page application using HTML, javascript, and handlebars.
+Ajax requests were made for API requests.

 ## User Stories